-If you are set for a Court Docket you will be required to join in on a video docket.
+If you are set for a Court Docket, excluding Jury Trials, you will be required to join in on a video docket.
 Please note the date and time of your court date.
 If for any reason you are not able to join via zoom, please contact the court at (469) 309-4070 to speak with a clerk.
-No Jury Trials will be held at this time.

 - If you are using a PC, you must have a webcam, microphone, and speakers.